-The preameloblasts elongate and their nuclei shift proximally toward the stratum intermedium.
+As the cells of I.E.E. begin to differentiate into ameloblasts, they elongate and their nuclei shift proximally toward the stratum intermedium.
 In each cell the Golgi complex increase its volume and migrates from it's proximal position to occupy major portion of the central core of the cell.
 The amount of rough endoplasmic reticulum increases significantly, and most of mitochondria cluster in the proximal region.
-So the majority of cell organelles situated in the cell body distal to the nucleus.
-Now these cells called ameloblasts.
+So the majority of cell organelles situated in the cell body distal to the nucleus .

 Adjacent ameloblasts are closely aligned to each other, due to development of junctional complexes (proximal terminal bar) between them.

-2- Secretory stage (synthesis of enamel)
+2- Secretory stage(synthesis of enamel)